cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 In that case, we will just wait for the Confirmed entity to get despawned.
 When that despawn is propagated, the client entity will despawned as well.

-Status: no unit tests, tested in example.
+Status: no unit tests but tested in example.

 There is no jarring effect, but the despawn will be delayed by 1 RTT.